U District station: Construction and opening

 The contract for tunneling and station construction on the project, since renamed the "Northgate Link extension", was awarded by Sound Transit to JCM Northlink LLC (a joint venture of Jay Dee, Coluccio, and Michels) for $462 million in 2013.
 In May 2013, demolition of an existing Chase Bank branch and a university-owned property began at the future site of the station.
 In December, a segment of Brooklyn Avenue NE was closed through the work zone as part of final preparations for the station site.
 Construction of shoring walls and drilling of pilings in the station box was completed from April to August 2014, leading to the start of excavation the following month.
 By the completion of excavation the following summer, over 135,000 cuyd of dirt was removed from the site to reach a depth of 95 ft.
 Concrete pouring of the station box began in July 2015, to prepare for the arrival of two tunnel boring machines (TBMs).

 The first of the two TBMs to arrive at U District station was "Brenda" on November 6, 2015, completing the northbound tunnel from Northgate via Roosevelt station.
 The second TBM, "Pamela", arrived later than expected on March 25, 2016, after stopping 650 ft north of the station because of damage to the cutterhead and other parts that forced reduced speed to complete the southbound tunnel.
 "Brenda", since renamed "TBM #1", finished both of the remaining tunnels to University of Washington station in March 2016 and September 2016.

 In March 2017, the Sound Transit Board awarded a $159.8 million contract to Hoffman Construction to build U District station, including structural and architectural finishes.
 Station construction began in August 2017 and was scheduled to last until 2020.
 A design change approved in October 2018 added a set of stairs between the mezzanine and platform due to escalator issues at other stations.
 Construction of the station was declared substantially complete in February 2021 and street access on Brooklyn Avenue was restored two months later.
 Light rail service at the station began on October 2, 2021, and was celebrated with a street fair on Brooklyn Avenue along with live performances and food walk on University Way.
 The opening of a bus-only lane on Northeast 43rd Street, serving a bus bay at the station's south entrance, was delayed to June 2022 due to the discovery of underground utilities during construction and supply chain issues.
+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.
 Sound Transit estimates that there will be 12,000 daily boardings at the station in 2030.